frumbert/block-sectionmenu/readme.md

 You can customise the block additional classname to help you target styling.

+### Setup

+Install the block in the usual manner (`/blocks/sectionmenu`) and then add an instance to the course.
+Next, edit the block settings and add a classname to help identify the block using theme CSS, maybe a name if you like, and then set its visibility to be 'any page' (which will be any page in the course, including activities).

 ### Styling

 Each item is just a regular P tag with a A tag inside it.